habedi/PracticalMachineLearning/README.md

 * [PySurvival](https://square.github.io/pysurvival/): PySurvival is a Python package for survival analysis of data
 * [Scikit-survival](https://github.com/sebp/scikit-survival): Scikit-survival is an extension to Scikit-learn that adds survival analysis capabilities to it
 * [rfpimp](https://github.com/parrt/random-forest-importances): A Python package that brings permutation-based feature importance measure to Scikit-learn Random Forests learners
-* [](https://github.com/nyu-mll/jiant): Jiant is a NLP software toolkit with the multitask and transfer learning capabilities
+* [Jiant](https://github.com/nyu-mll/jiant): Jiant is a NLP software toolkit with the multitask and transfer learning capabilities
+* [PyG](https://pytorch-geometric.readthedocs.io/en/latest/): "PyG (PyTorch Geometric) is a library built upon PyTorch to easily write and train Graph Neural Networks (GNNs) for a wide range of applications related to structured data."---PyG's documentation

 ## Additional Useful Resources